spotlightpa/poor-richard/content/news/2023-01-27-SPLHARRULE.md

 As Spotlight PA <a href="https://www.spotlightpa.org/news/2022/06/pa-house-sexual-misconduct-allegations-rules-punishment/">previously reported</a>, the policy only covers state House employees.
 That has meant individuals who regularly interact with lawmakers — such as other government employees, lobbyists, constituents, and journalists — have been unable to report an allegation to the committee.

-Perez wants the legislature to adopt sexual abuse and harassment policies that cover more people who interact with lawmakers in the course of their official duties, according to her testimony.
+Perez wants the legislature to adopt sexual abuse and harassment policies that cover more people who interact with lawmakers in the course of their official duties.

-“No one is above the law,” Perez wrote in her prepared remarks.
+“No one is above the law,” Perez said.
 “A lawmaker who harasses someone should be held accountable by their own peers through an Ethics process.”

 The state House and Senate typically adopt rules on the first day of a new two-year legislative session after leaders <a href="https://www.spotlightpa.org/news/2021/01/pennsylvania-legislature-house-senate-rules-majority-party-reform/">hammer out the details behind closed doors</a>.